 Which nickel is worth the money?

-There are a some different nickels that are worth money.
-Some of the most valuable nickels are: * 1943 copper-nickel Jefferson nickel * 1913 Liberty Head nickel * 1950-D Jefferson nickel (Doubled Die) * 1955-S Jefferson nickel (Doubled Die) * 1960-D Jefferson nickel (Tripled Die)
+.
+Some of the most valuable nickels are: 1943 copper-nickel Jefferson nickel 1955-S Jefferson nickel (Doubled Die)

 Why is the nickel price high?

-The price of nickel is high due to a many factors: * Increased demand for nickel from the electric vehicle industry* Rising inflation * Reduced supply of nickel from Russia
+The price of nickel is high due to a many factors Increased, Rising inflation demand for nickel from the electric vehicle industry Reduced supply of nickel from Russia

 What country is the richest in nickel?